 - Total number of cleaning machines

-- Total number of “Superscrubbers,” our new, high-tech machine.
+- The total number of “Superscrubbers,” our new, high-tech machine.

 - Total sales of supplies (as opposed to equipment).